Ruby Payne-Scott: Contributions to radar and radio astronomy

-On 18 August 1941, Payne-Scott joined the Radiophysics Laboratory of the Australian government's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+On 18 August 1941, Payne-Scott joined the Radiophysics Laboratory of the CSIRO.
 During World War II, she was engaged in top secret work investigating radar technology, becoming Australia's expert on the detection of aircraft using Plan Position Indicator (PPI) displays.
 After the war, in 1948, she published a comprehensive report on factors affecting visibility on PPI displays.
 She also made important contributions to prototype radar systems operating in the 25cm microwave band, achieving significant improvements.

 As the focus of the Radiophysics Lab switched from developing radar systems to repurposing them for scientific pursuits, she was a major contributor to setting new goals.
 Payne-Scott's expertise as both a physicist and an electrical engineer distinguished her among her colleagues, most of whom lacked a formal physics education.
-In October 1945, together with Joe Pawsey, and Lindsay McCready, she wrote to Nature documenting a connection between sunspots and increased radio emissions from the Sun (published February 1946).
+In October 1945, together with Joe Pawsey, who acknowledged her potential in the field of radio astronomy and motivated her to apply her skills using radios techniques, and Lindsay McCready, she wrote to Nature documenting a connection between sunspots and increased radio emissions from the Sun (published February 1946).

 In December 1945, she authored a summary of "all knowledge available and measurements taken" at the Radiophysics Lab, and suggested future research directions that "set the thinking" for the group.

 In February 1946, Payne-Scott, McCready, and Pawsey made use of the sea-cliff location of their observation sites to perform the first radio interferometry for astronomical observations, their observations confirming that intense radio 'bursts' originated from the sunspots themselves.
 Their paper was also the first suggestion of Fourier synthesis in radio astronomy, an idea that hinted at the field's future of aperture synthesis.

 From 1946 to 1951, Payne-Scott focused on these 'burst' radio emissions from the Sun, and is credited with discovering Type I and III bursts, and with gathering data that helped characterise Types II and IV.
 As part of this work, together with Alec Little, she designed and built a new 'swept-lobe' interferometer that could draw a map of solar radio emission strength and polarization once every second, and would automatically record to a movie camera whenever emissions reached a certain intensity.

-Resignation and second career
+Forced Resignation and second career

-In 1951, Payne-Scott's scientific career ended abruptly, with her decision to resign in order to start a family; at the time, there was no maternity leave.
+Payne-Scott kept her 1944 marriage secret, as until 1966 women were forcibly 'retired' from continuing positions at CSIRO on marriage.
+She was outed in 1950, and was forced to resign and accept a short-term temporary position; her scientific career ended in 1951 after the birth of her first child, because her workplace did not offer maternity leave.

 In August 1952, she returned briefly to radio astronomy, participating in the 10th International Union of Radio Science General Assembly at the University of Sydney.

-From 1963 to 1974, Payne-Scott returned to teaching at Danebank School, in a southern suburb of Sydney.
+From 1963 to 1974, Payne-Scott returned to teaching at Danebank School, in the southern Sydney suburb of Hurstville.